harshu08/Dimensionless-NLP-Assignment/README.md

 Details about Task 4:-

 - The call was made by Mike to Nancy regarding updating product prepaid connection to new postpaid connection.
 Nancy agreed to this.
-The information regarding this is in the JSON format found in the file 'output.json'.# Dimensionless-NLP-Assignment
+The information regarding this is in the JSON format found in the file 'output.json'.